Ziang-Lu/RESTful-with-Flask/my_bookstore/Documentation.md

 ### Additional Features

-* Rate limiting

-  Almost all routes are protected by rate limiting, implemented with `Flask-Limiter` and `Redis`.

 * Pagination for collection result

   All routes returning a collection of resources actually return paginated results, with information about pagination metadata as well as the URLs for the previous page, next page, first page, last page, etc.